 Particularly in stressful times, or if you're feeling anxious, you can wake up feeling knotted, weary about the idea of facing the day.
 Spending even ten minutes calming your brain and relaxing your body gets you ready for whatever the day throws at you.

-[I know that a whole bunch of you will have already dismissed this one (if you didn’t just skip over it).
-I used to do that too when the word 'meditate' came up, but I urge you to try it for a week and see how it works for you.
-You may be surprised at the difference it can make to your mood.]
+I know that a whole bunch of you will have already dismissed this one (if you didn’t just skip over it), but I urge you to try it for a week and see how it works for you.
+You may be surprised at the difference it can make to your mood.

 If you’re lucky enough to have someone around when you wake up, give them a proper hug before rushing on to your list of things to do.
 It releases endorphins, strengthens your social bonds and just feels good.